 A “seasoned” skillet has a surface that has been treated with fat.
 This makes it stick-resistant and more durable.
 You can season a skillet yourself by treating it with fat and heat to create hardened layers.

 Camp Chef makes a pre-seasoned 12-inch skillet.
-Check it out on Amazon!
+Check it out at Amazon!

 Most cast iron skillets actually build this up over time anyway, but many skillets come pre-seasoned they just tend to cost a bit more than unseasoned skillets.
 You can decide if you’re comfortable seasoning your own skillet or not, but pre-seasoned ones are nice because they come ready to use.
 Cast iron will last forever — if you take care of it.